How to Create A Process Application Landscape

 A second definition is: a process application landscape is the management overview of all business processes, business objects and software applications in an organization.

 Next to the definition that comes from the Dragon1 open EA Method, we advise visualizing landscapes using a certain View Layout.
 As architecture is defined as a total concept and seen as the bridge between strategy and transformation, architecture visualizations are best visualized with strategy at the left-hand side, architecture in the middle and transformation at the right-hand side.
 In this way stakeholders will see at the left 'why things need to be done', in the middle 'how the solutions must be built' and the right 'how the building of the solutions must be executed'.
-In this way, the architecture visualizations created on Dragon1 can be used to manage projects and direct changes.
+In this way, the architecture visualizations can be used to manage projects and direct changes.

 Setup Dossier Structure